baltimoreheritage/civil-rights-heritage/_pages/housing.md

 An African American resident in this period later shared her experience in an oral history with Dr. Ed Orser, remarking:

 > "When we first moved to the neighborhood, it was more white – we were just about the second black family on this block...
 We could see the changes, because when we moved, there were so many sale signs all around, and it did make a difference in the neighborhood, because there was a change, and you had to get yourself adjusted to the people who were moving in, and you couldn’t really know the ones who were moving out, because they were leaving so fast, so we were really going through a transitional stage.
 People were moving in and out overnight; you didn’t really know who your neighbors were.
-It was a difficult period, because when we moved, we thought maybe the neighborhood would be stabilized; it just wasn’t."
+It was a difficult period, because when we moved, we thought maybe the neighborhood would be stabilized; it just wasn’t."[@orser_blockbusting_1994]

 According to [Indyreader](https://indyreader.org/content/history-housing-policy-and-segregation-baltimore)